What Do Marine Architect Do?

 - Initial Design and Naval Architecture Supervisor

-Job Demand for Marine Architects
+Are There Job Opportunities for Marine Architects?

 The states with the most job growth for Marine Architect are Rhode Island, New Jersey, and Virginia.
 Watch out if you plan on working in Wisconsin, Pennsylvania, or Oregon.
 These states have the worst job growth for this type of profession.